There are three areas of benefits and payments, which you and/or your disabled child may be entitled to.

 Help and information

-The Contact A Family helpline can give you more information about your entitlement to any of these benefits.
+The Contact for families with disabled children website can give you more information about your entitlement to any of these benefits.

 You can apply for a Disabled Facilities Grant from your local borough/district council if you need to adapt your home for your child, to provide better freedom of movement and/or to provide essential facilities within it.
 For families of disabled children under 18 there is no means testing.
 An occupational therapist looks at each circumstance and recommends the adaptation(s) needed.
 Gov.uk provides more information on eligibility and how to claim.